OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Automated Kickstart installation
 -----------------------------------

-Automated installation using Anaconda_ is possible with UEFI_ as well as PXE_ legacy booting.
+Automated installation using Anaconda_ is possible using either UEFI_ or PXE_ legacy BIOS_ booting.

 If the node's **boot order** has been configured with PXE_ network booting as the first boot device, and you have also installed the above pxeconfig_toolkit_,